GoutamGhadai/disaster-response-classifier-webapp/README.md

+# Udacity Data Scientist Nanodegree Project-2

-# Disaster Response Pipeline Project
+## Disaster Response Pipeline Project

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.